conda/infrastructure/HOW_WE_USE_GITHUB.md

 ### Who does the sorting?

-Sorting engineers are a conda governance [sub-team][sub-team]; they are a group of Anaconda, Inc. and community members who are responsible for making decisions regarding closing issues and setting feature work priorities, among other sorting-related tasks.
+Sorting engineers are a conda governance [sub-team][sub-team]; they are a group of community members who are responsible for making decisions regarding closing issues and setting feature work priorities, among other sorting-related tasks.

 ### How do items show up for sorting?

-New issues that are opened in any of the repositories in the [conda GitHub project][conda-org] will show up in the "Sorting" tab of the [Planning project][project-planning].
+New issues that are opened in any of the repositories in the [conda GitHub organization][conda-org] will show up in the "Sorting" tab of the [Planning project][project-planning].
 There are two [GitHub Actions][docs-actions] workflows utilized for this purpose; [`.github/workflows/issues.yml`][workflow-issues] and [`.github/workflows/projet.yml`][workflow-project].

 The GitHub Actions in the [`conda/infrastructure`][infrastructure] repository are viewed as canonical; the [`.github/workflows/sync.yml` workflow][workflow-sync] sends out any modifications to other `conda` repositories from there.